isabella232/bcps/README.md

 The goal of Blockchain Commons is to specify, setup, and mature these proposals, and thereafter turn them over to another authority, possible as a [BIP](https://github.com/bitcoin/bips), an [IETF draft](https://www.ietf.org/standards/ids//), or  a [W3C standard](https://www.w3.org/standards/).

+This directory includes all wallet-related documents intended for the consumption of a larger audience, and so incorporates RWOT advance readings and other similar documents.

 ## WIPs

 To create a WIP, first please consult the [WIP template](wip-2020-001.md), which is WIP #2020-001.